lxj16/movie-searching-app/README.md

-A site to search movies by title,
+### A site to search movies by title,

+You will see movie's poster, title and year of release in the result.

-To start:
+To start, :

 ### `npm start`